This web utility may be cited in APA style in the following manner:

 b = raw coefficient for the association between the mediator and the DV (when the IV is also a predictor of the DV).

-Enter the a, b, sa, and sb values into the cells below as well as the desired level of confidence (from 1% to 99%) and the number of repetitions for the simulation (minimum is 100, but many thousands are recommended).
+Enter the required values into the cells below as well as the desired level of confidence (from 1% to 99%) and the number of repetitions for the simulation (minimum is 1000, but many thousands are recommended).
 The program will generate R code that can be submitted to Rweb to estimate a confidence interval for the indirect effect.
-You may also request that the simulated values of the indirect effect used to generate the histogram and confidence interval be outputted, but in this case the code should be run with R rather than submitted to Rweb (Rweb servers do not usually permit use of the "write" function).
+You may also request that the simulated values of the indirect effect used to generate the histogram and confidence interval be provided, but in this case the code should be run with R rather than submitted to Rweb (Rweb servers do not usually permit use of the "write" function).
 Note that if this option is selected, the histogram will appear after the column of values.
-The code is editable should you wish to make a change in the simulation or the output.
+The code is editable should you wish to make changes to the simulation or the output.
 For example, you could change the number of repetitions, the number of columns in the histogram showing the distribution of the indirect effect, or the title of the histogram.

 Bauer, D. J., Preacher, K. J., & Gil, K. M. (2006).
 Conceptualizing and testing random indirect effects and moderated mediation in multilevel models: New procedures and recommendations.
 Psychological Methods, 11, 142-163.